be-hacking-hyf/javascript-1/module-exercises/README.md

 ## Module Exercises

-Please click the link below to see the my progress in Module Exercises;
+## Please click the link below to see the my progress in Module Exercises;

+<a href="https://mert1980.github.io/HTML-CSS-GitHub/homework/week-3-project/home.html">Replicated DuckDuckGo Website Using Branches</a>